LinkedSoftwareDependencies/Article-System-Components/content/system.md

 the loading phase will be initiated, which will make use of the classes within the load package.
 The most important classes within this package are shown in [](#architecture-load).
+This phase aims to contain all major I/O operations, which could be expensive on slow disks and/or in large projects.
+This allows later phases to purely work on memory.
+Furthermore, the loaded information is designed to be cacheable, which means that software that require repeated invocations may optimize the loading phase by caching certain parts, which thereby meets the _performance_ requirement.

 <figure id="architecture-load">
 <img src="img/architecture-load.svg" alt="[Components.js Architecture - Load package]">